Need to know

 - High-interest cards can have you paying back nearly ten times more in interest than low-rate cards over the long term

-- We identify the ten nastiest credit cards in Australia
+- We identify the ten credit cards in Australia with the highest interest rates

 There's a reason CHOICE is calling for credit card rates to be capped at 10% – instead of allowing banks to run rampant and charge twice that or more.